edgexfoundry/edgex-compose/compose-builder/README.md

                      spire related services and spiffe-token-provider service included
     ds-modbus:       Runs with device-modbus included
     ds-bacnet:       Runs with device-bacnet included
-    ds-camera:       Runs with device-camera included
     ds-onvif-camera: Runs with device-onvif-camera included
     ds-usb-camera:   Runs with device-usb-camera included
-    ds-grove:        Runs with device-grove included (valid only with arm64 option)
     ds-mqtt:         Runs with device-mqtt included
     ds-rest:         Runs with device-rest included
     ds-snmp:         Runs with device-snmp included